telerik/ajax-docs/controls/grid/columns/column-types.md

 >

-In order to provide more control over the editing process, every editable column also has an **InsertVisiblityMode** propertythat determines whether an editor will be displayed in the insert item.
+In order to provide more control over the editing process, every editable column also has an **InsertVisiblityMode** property that determines whether an editor will be displayed in the insert item.
 You can set the property to one of three values:

 * **Default** - The visibility is dependent on the **ReadOnly** property.